ibm-research/speculator/README.md

 For more infomation please refer to the [wiki](https://github.com/ibm-research/speculator/wiki).

+## Branches
+`develop`: contains the lastest version of Speculator (which might be not fully functional)

+`master`: it is the stable branch where the releases will be published

+`others`: the other branches represent currently developed features

 ## Publications
 * [1] A. Mambretti, A. Sandulescu, M. Neugschwandtner, A. Sorniotti, A. Kurmus Two Methods for Exploiting Speculative Control Flow Hijacks.